 Safeco Field * (2000-)

 Replaced the adjacent Kingdome, which was demolished in 2000.
-That site is now occupied by Century Link Field, home of the NFL Seattle Seahawks.
+That site is now occupied by Century Link Field, home of the NFL Seattle Seahawks since 2002.

 Oakland Coliseum * (1966- )

-Home of the Athletics (and NFL Raiders) ever since the franchise relocated from Kansas City in 1968.
+Home of NFL Raiders* since 1967 and of the Athletics since the franchise relocated from Kansas City in 1968.
 Adjacent to Oracle Arena, home of the NBA Golden State Warriors until June 2019; they will move to San Francisco this fall. * Raiders plan to move to Las Vegas in 2020.

 Dodger Stadium (1962- )